 Trainline App Not Working – What you can do

-Depending on which issues you are facing on the app, there are some really quick solutions.
+Though considered by many to be the best train app, you’ll still run into issues with it occasionally.
 If nothing at all is working and it doesn’t even seem to be opening, your problem could be as simple as having airplane mode accidentally enabled.
 To disable it, open your status menu and if you see the icon lit up, simply tap it to turn it off.

 Session timed out